kolganovaanna/Final-Project-Proposal/README.md

 **Part B**

 This part focuses on describing specific steps I plan to take to analyze the runs.
 Note that this proposal is more practical than theoretical and will include some actual commands that I ran and some steps that I've already completed.
-So, you will see outputs in this directory.
+So, you will see outputs.
 It may also include some steps I'm still in the process of figuring out.
 I included my practical work to gain feedback on the logic of the workflow and commands (if possible).
 I decided to leave some outputs because I wanted to see what's in the file to determine what exactly my analysis will focus on.
 It will also help to determine specific goals I want to achieve in my final submission.
+I never worked with files like this on my own, so the more I practically learn about it, the easier it will be for me to figure out what to do.

 4. Creating a working directory and structurizing the project